Bandicoots

 However, globally, the International Union for Conservation of Nature (IUCN) has lifted the status of Southern Cassowaries (Casuarius casuarius) from Vulnerable to of Least Concern.

 Cassowaries live in tropical rainforests, melaleuca (paperbark) swamps, mangrove forests woodlands and can even be found foraging along beaches.
-They require this diverse range of habitats to ensure availability of fleshy fruits year round.
+They require this diverse range of habitats to ensure availability of fleshy fruits all year round.

 They’re capable swimmers, known to swim across rivers and into the sea to escape dog attacks.
 They’re territorial, with a home range up to 2.35 square kilometres.